What are we doing ?

 This gives one distribution per planet.

-The distributions computed to represent our original dataset are called the observed distributions.To see if these distributions show anomalies, we must compare them to the expected distributions.
+The distributions computed to represent the original data are called the observed distributions.To see if these distributions show anomalies, we need to compare them to the expected distributions, the distributions that we should observe "in theory".

 Once the expected distributions are computed, it is possible to use statistical tests to see if the comparison between observed and expected distributions show anomalies.The first test is the chi-square test, which indicates if the difference between observed and expected distributions is significant.